sanskarGupta551/Audobon/Audobon___Project_Overview.md

 * Style consistency
 * Character accuracy
 * Panel quality
-* Background integrity
+* Local validation

 #### System Performance
-* Fast processing
+* Fast local processing
 * Reliable operation
-* Efficient resource use
+* Resource efficiency
 * Error prevention

 ### Future Vision
 Audobon aims to become the go-to application for individual comic creators, offering professional-grade tools in an accessible package.
-The system will continue to evolve with new features and capabilities based on creator needs and technological advancements.
+The system will continue to evolve with enhanced local processing capabilities and new features based on creator needs.

 ### Getting Started
 The application begins with essential features and gradually introduces more advanced capabilities.
-This approach ensures a smooth learning curve while providing immediate value for creators.
+This approach ensures a smooth learning curve while providing immediate value for creators, with most operations happening locally on your machine.

 ### Support & Maintenance
 * Regular updates
 * Performance improvements
 * Feature enhancements
-* Bug fixes
+* Local optimization
-* System optimization
+* System efficiency

 ### Commitment to Quality
 Every phase of Audobon's development focuses on providing reliable, high-quality tools for comic creation while maintaining system stability and user satisfaction.
 The project emphasizes both technical excellence and practical usability for individual creators.

-### Risk Management
-* Regular backups
-* Error prevention
-* Performance monitoring
-* Quality assurance
-* Resource optimization

 ### User Empowerment
 Audobon is designed to grow with its users, offering basic tools for beginners while providing advanced features for experienced creators.
-The system emphasizes user control and creative freedom throughout the entire comic creation process.
+The system emphasizes user control and creative freedom throughout the entire comic creation process, with a focus on efficient local processing.